RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 ## Remediation plan : apply the priciple of diversity for improvements ##
 Still on the official statement mentioned above, Interac indicated that remediation of this weakest link will be made by "adding supplier diversity to strengthen our existing network redundancy", and by continuing "to work with our existing suppliers to strengthen commitments" :
-- We have here a confirmation that the principle of diversity must be applied at every layer of a technological solution design, and can also be applied during its evolution.
+- We have here a confirmation that the principle of diversity must be applied at every layer of a technological solution design, and **can also be applied during its improvement**.
 - Based on the connectivity suppliers we identified upper (Rogers and Beanfield), assuming that private network connectivity is relying on point-to-point Ethernet-Over-MPLS circuits fully provided by Rogers, a possible network design evolution is to divert one of those point-to-point circuit from Rogers to Beanfield :

 ![Interac Network Interconnectivity evolution Logical diagram based on Geoffray REAU's assumptions](/content/images/interac-logical-evolution.png)